Updated through Oct 12. Sat Oct 15 is the last day to vote! If you’re short on time, I’ve added some sample ballots for housing-focused progressives.

 Well, dear reader, let me take a load off your butt with an overview of the weird mess that is this election.
 Assuming, that is, that you are a progressive sort of voter who cares about housing affordability.

-On Oct 1, advance polling will open up and Vancouverites will have their say on who should hold the 11 votes on our City Council – 10 councillors, plus one mayor.
+Polls are now open, and Vancouverites are having their say on who should hold the 11 votes on our City Council – 10 councillors, plus one mayor.
 So it’s time to recap how we got here, then review the 9+ parties vying for your consideration.

 Get a stiff drink, and settle in.